 The tail part in progress.

-The finished plate.
-Sorry I forgot to take photos on carving process.
-Rain check?
+Here’s the finished plate.
+I forgot to take photos during the carving process—rain check on that?